 Anything with a capital letter is exported

-within a package, everything is visible (even across multiple files - you can have multiple files under the same package)
+Within a package, everything is visible (even across multiple files - you can have multiple files under the same package)

 Imports